edbennett/publishing-analysis/_episodes/01-get-in-git.md

 - "Leave out e.g. temporary copies, old backup versions, files containing secret or confidential information, and supporting files generated automatically."
 ---

+Once upon a time, research was published entirely in the form of papers.
+If you performed a piece of analysis, it would be done by hand in your research notebook or lab diary, and carefully written up, so that anyone with a little time could easily reproduce it.
+All relevant data were published as tables, either in the main text, or in appendices, or as supplementary material.

+Then, computers were invented, and gradually researchers realised that they could get analyses done much more quickly (and with much larger data sets) if they got the computer to do the analysis instead.
+As time has gone on, computers have got more powerful, and researchers have got more experience of software, the complexity of such analyses has increased, as has the volume of data they can deal with.

+Now, since computers are deterministic machines, that (should) always give the same output given the same input, then one might expect that as this occurred, then the ability of other researchers to reproduce exactly the computations that were done to produce a paper has increased.
+Unfortunately, the opposite has happened!
+As the complexity of the analysis has increased, the detail in which it is described has not done the same (possibly even gone down), and in most fields it did not immediately become common to publish the code used to produce a result along with the paper showing the result.

+This is now starting to change.
+There has been increasing pressure for some time to publish datasets along with papers, so that the data that were collected (in many cases at significant investment of researcher time or money) are not lost, but can be studied by others to learn more from them.
+More recently, the same pressure has turned its focus on the software used.

+In this lesson, we are going to learn how we can take code that we have written to perform the data analysis (or simulation, or anything else) for a paper, and publish it so that others are able to reproduce our work.
+We will focus on Python, since that is a popular programming language in research computing, but many of the topics we cover will be more broadly applicable.

+> ## Alternatives
+>
+> The workflow we will talk about in this lesson is one way to publish code for
+> data analysis&mdash;and in many cases is the shortest path we can take to get
+> to a publishable results.
+In some cases there are other alternative technologies
+> or ways of doing things, that would take a bit longer to learn but could also
+> be very useful.
+In the interests of keeping this lesson a reasonable length,
+> and because entire lessons already exist about many of these topics,
+> these will be signposted in callouts to where you can learn more.
+{: .callout}

+## A first step

+In general, we want to do the best job we can; in the context of publishing a piece of data analysis code this means having it run automatically, always give fully reproducible output, be extensively tested and robust, follow good coding standards, etc. However, it is important to not let the perfect be the enemy of the good!
+Even if we could devote all our time to polishing it, there would always be some area that could be improved, or tidied, or otherwise made slightly better before we called the code "ready" to be published.
+Add on the fact that we need to keep doing research, and teaching, and in fact can't devote all our time to polishing one piece of analysis code, and it becomes clear that if we wait until we have all our software in a perfect state before sharing it, then it will never be shared.

+Instead, we can take a more pragmatic approach.
+If the alternative is publishing nothing, then any step we can take towards our goals will be progress!
+We can start with the absolute minimum step, and work incrementally towards where we'd ideally like to be.

+Remember
+that you were going to publish results based on the code anyway, then the code must already be good enough to trust the output of, so there should be no barrier to making it available.

 > ## Difficulties in reproduction
 >
 > Have you ever tried to reproduce someone's published work but not been able to,